Generic Name: fluocinolone acetonide

 Mechanism of Action

-Corticosteroids inhibit inflammatory responses to a variety of inciting agents.
+Corticosteroids inhibit inflammatory responses to a variety of inciting agents including multiple inflammatory cytokines.
 They inhibit edema, fibrin deposition, capillary dilation, leukocyte migration, capillary proliferation, fibroblast proliferation, deposition of collagen, and scar formation associated with inflammation.

 Corticosteroids are thought to act by inhibition of phospholipase A2 via induction of inhibitory proteins collectively called lipocortins.
 It is postulated that these proteins control biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting release of the common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.